New World Order (professional wrestling): nWo 2000

-World Wrestling Entertainment (2002)
+World Wrestling Federation / WWE (2002)

+Feud with The Rock and Stone Cold Steve Austin

-Arrival in WWF/EAfter the WWF bought the WCW video library and trademarks in 2001, Vince McMahon brought in Hogan, Hall and Nash, the original nWo, at No Way Out as hired thugs in an attempt to "kill" the WWF so that McMahon would not have to share power with new WWF kayfabe co-owner Ric Flair.
-They began by targeting the company's two biggest stars, Stone Cold Steve Austin and The Rock.
-This rivalry led up to Scott Hall going against Austin and Hogan going against The Rock at WrestleMania X8 (in matches which Hall and Hogan both lost).
-As a result of Hogan shaking hands with The Rock and getting a positive response from the crowd after his match at WrestleMania, he turned face and began feuding with Hall and Nash, with The Rock and Kane at his side on occasion.
+After the WWF bought the WCW video library and trademarks in 2001, Vince McMahon brought in Hogan, Hall and Nash, the original nWo, at No Way Out in February 2002 as hired thugs in an attempt to "kill" the WWF so that McMahon would not have to share power with new WWF kayfabe co-owner Ric Flair.
+The nWo began by targeting the company's two biggest stars, Stone Cold Steve Austin and The Rock.
+This rivalry led up to Scott Hall going against Austin, and Hogan going against The Rock at WrestleMania X8 (matches which Hall and Hogan both lost).
+As a result of Hogan shaking hands with The Rock and getting a positive response from the crowd after his match at WrestleMania, he turned face and began feuding with Hall and Nash, with The Rock and Kane at his side on occasion, permanently leaving the nWo in the process.
 Hall and Nash then brought in former nWo member X-Pac on the March 21, 2002 episode of SmackDown! in Ottawa, Ontario.

 On March 25, the nWo (now consisting of Nash, Hall, and X-Pac) was drafted by Ric Flair to the Raw brand despite rivaling against them.
-For the next two weeks, the nWo feuded with Kane until he was lured backstage by X-Pac and put out of action by having his head smashed with a chair.
-Following this, Nash was suspended for attacking Kane in storyline to recover from his injured biceps.
-X-Pac would begin wearing Kane's mask, taunting him on the fact that he put him out of action.
+For the next two weeks, the nWo feuded with Kane until he was lured backstage by X-Pac and put out of action by having his head smashed against the floor with a chair.
+Following this, Nash was suspended for attacking Kane in storyline.
+In reality, Nash had injured his biceps and needed time off to recover.
+X-Pac would then begin wearing Kane's mask, taunting him on the fact that he put him out of action.
 Bradshaw, who had come to Kane's aid, fought Hall at Backlash, which Hall won with help from X-Pac.
 Big Show rejoined the nWo on the April 22 episode of Raw when Flair teamed him up with Austin, whom Big Show chokeslammed.